 I requested to move back to grade 10.
 Which means I failed year 10 due to my absents.
 More than 100+ days absent (WOW that’s quite a lot of absences!)

 Last year, I felt like I regretted asking to move back a year due to my absent.
-I missed a ton of work and got a lower grade.
+I missed a ton of work and got lower grades.
 All I did was just play video games at home and stay up late to play more.
 Video games helped me overcome my depression as it was mostly a distraction from reality and a cure for entertainment.